UCBerkeleyRDM/efficient_RDM_practices/README.md

 1 "efficient_data_management" is a pdf that contains the workshop material.
-2 "readme.txt_example" is an example of an actual readme.txt file
+2 "readme.txt_example" is an example of an actual readme.txt file 3 "example_Data_dictionary" is an example of an actual data dictionary